Bracket Order

 - Market Conditions:

-In volatile markets, the execution of stop-loss orders may occur at prices worse than expected, leading to higher losses.
+In volatile or illiquid markets, stop-loss orders may be executed at less favorable prices than intended.

 - Flexible Profit Targets:

-You can set specific price levels for taking profits, allowing for more strategic trading.
+Investors can set specific price levels for potential profit-taking.

 - Partial Fills: